loaderImage

 Unless it’s too much of a hassle, you should take the medical tests again so that you can ensure fewer hassles for your nominee during the claim process.

 No, you do not.
 You are only required to take it once during your term plan application process.
-But, if you want to add riders after buying your term plan, you may have to take medical tests depending on your health, the plan you have, the riders you are taking and of course, your insurer.
+But, if you want to add riders in term insurance after buying the term plan, you may have to take medical tests depending on your health, the plan you have, the riders you are taking and of course, your insurer.

 For example, if you want to add a critical illness rider after buying your term policy, you may have to take medical tests to be eligible for that rider because your health conditions may have deteriorated over time or you may have developed certain unhealthy habits.
 Certain insurers may not offer a critical illness rider if you already suffer from a critical illness.